Sourcing More Sustainably

 - Fair Trade USA Year 6 and beyond, medium, and large farms.

 - Global G.A.P.
 Integrated Farm Assurance Fruit and Vegetable Versions 5.3-GFS and above.
-Flowers and Ornamental Version 5.2.
+Flowers and Ornamental Version 5.2 and above.

 - LEAF Marque